 Atomic operations composition in Go

 An atomic operation in a concurrent program is a great thing.
-Such operation transforms into a single processor instruction, so it does not require locks.
+Such operation usually transforms into a single processor instruction, and it does not require locks.
 You can safely call it from different goroutines and receive a predictable result.

 But what happens if you misuse atomics?
 Let's figure it out.